stcline/RPi_Lab-Comparing_Sensors/README.md

   `sudo python3 ultrasonic.py`

-3. For the last part of the project using the humiture sensor, we will deviate from the python coding we have been doing and use the C language as our programming environment.
+2. For the last part of the project using the humiture sensor, we will deviate from the python coding we have been doing and use the C language as our programming environment.
 Follow the instructions on [this tutorial](https://www.circuitbasics.com/how-to-set-up-the-dht11-humidity-sensor-on-the-raspberry-pi/) to test out the sensor.
+  - NOTE: This tutorial uses the language C, rather than Python.
+This has been chosen in order to demonstrate how other languages may be used with a Raspberry Pi.
+  - You will need to install WiringPi in order to use this example.
+To do so:
+    1. Clone the repository using the commad `git clone https://github.com/WiringPi/WiringPi`.
+    2. Change the working directory to the newly cloned repository: `cd WiringPi`.
+    3. Run the command `./build` to install the tools to your Raspberry Pi.
+Now you can use the examples in the tutorial.
-While you do not need to do the example that uses the LCD display, we have plenty of those if you would like to use one.
+  - While you do not need to do the example that uses the LCD display, we have plenty of those if you would like to use one.

-4. Compare the results of the three prototypes.
+3. Compare the results of the three prototypes.

 ## 💻 Terms to know